-In October 2020, the Organization received notification of a grant from MACP to expand direct services to reach families in crisis through Children, Youth, and Families initiative.
+In October 2020, the Organization received notification of a grant from MACP to expand direct services to reach families in crisis through its Children, Youth, and Families initiative.
 Beginning January 1, 2021, the grant provides a maximum of \$4,250,000 in funding over three years.
 Under the terms of the grant, each year's funding was conditional, based upon the acceptance by MACP of the Organization's annual report for the previous grant year.
 The Organization received the first \$1,650,000 in funding in December 2020 and recognized this amount as grant revenue in January 2021 upon the beginning of the first grant year.
 The Organization received the second year's funding of \$1,650,000 in November 2021 and recognized this amount during the year ended June 30, 2022 upon meeting the grant conditions.
 The Organization received the third year's funding of \$950,000 in November 2022 and recognized this amount during the year ended June 30, 2023 upon meeting the grant conditions.

-In November 2021, the Organization received notification of a phase 3 grant from MACP to expand direct services to address gaps in care for underserved and isolated older adults in rural communities.
-Beginning January 1, 2022, the grant provides a maximum of \$4,800,000 in funding over three years with terms and conditions like those of the first three grants.
+In November 2021, the Organization received notification of a grant from MACP to expand direct services to address gaps in care for underserved and isolated older adults in rural communities.
+Beginning January 1, 2022, the grant provides a maximum of \$4,800,000 in funding over three years with terms and conditions like those of the above grant.
 The Organization received the first \$2,490,000 in funding in December 2021 and recognized this amount as grant revenue in January 2022 upon the beginning of the first grant year.
 The Organization received the second year's funding of \$1,310,000 in October 2022 and recognized this amount as grant revenue during the year ended June 30, 2023 upon meeting the grant conditions.
+The Organization received the third year's funding of \$1,000,000 in October 2023 and recognized this amount during the year ended June 30, 2024 upon meeting the grant conditions.